Orlando Traffic Collision Attorney

 Drivers are legally responsible for damages, at least in most cases.
 Frequently, a third party is financially responsible for damages.
 Vicarious liability gives victim/plaintiffs an additional source of recovery in catastrophic injury cases.
 Many individuals don’t have enough insurance to pay fair compensation in a wrongful death or spine injury claim.
 Some common vicarious liability theories include:

 - Respondeat Superior: Employers are usually responsible for their employees’ negligence, if the employee was working in the course and scope of employment.
 Florida law broadly defines these key terms.
 For example, independent contractors and other such workers are usually employees for negligence purposes.

 - Dram Shop: This law applies to restaurants, bars, and other commercial alcohol providers.
 If these establishments sell alcohol to underage customers or customers who are habitually addicted to alcohol, they could be liable for damages if the patron causes a car crash.
 Proof of habitual addiction includes statements the tortfeasor makes and prior purchases at that establishment.

 - Owner Liability: If owners knowingly allow incompetent drivers to operate their motor vehicles, and that operator causes a wreck, the owner could be vicariously liabel for damages.
 Evidence of incompetence includes no drivers’ license, safety-suspended license, and a poor driving record which includes recent at-fault collisions.

 Largely because of vicarious liability issues, even a seemingly straightforward car wreck case is usually very complex.
 As a result, although these cases usually settle out of court, the process could take some time.

 Contact a Hard-Working Orange County Lawyer

 Injury victims are usually entitled to significant compensation.
 For a free consultation with an experienced traffic collision attorney in Orlando, contact Payer Law.
-We have offices in Orlando and Lake Mary.
+We have an office in Orlando.